jennyobrien/guest-writer/faq/tips-about-writing.md

 - "Now, we have to create a new file...";
 - "Next, we will use this nice package to help our ...";

-The thing is, it doesn't really matter which one you will choose.
+**The thing is, it doesn't really matter which one you will choose.
 What is important is that you choose one and stick with it.
-Avoid using different grammatical person interchangeably.
+Avoid using different grammatical person interchangeably.**

 ## Punctuation

 Writers often forget to give the proper attention to punctuation.
-Punctuation helps readers to understand what the author is trying to explain.
+Punctuation helps readers understand what the author is trying to explain.
 So, please, **do use** commas, full stops, colons, parentheses, and so on where appropriate.
 Not using punctuation generally leads to [run-on sentences](http://grammar.ccc.commnet.edu/grammar/runons.htm) that are hard to understand.

 ## Transition Words and Prepositional Phrases

-Use [transition words](http://www.smart-words.org/linking-words/transition-words.html) and prepositional phrases to make content more fluid and friendly.
+Use [transition words](http://www.smart-words.org/linking-words/transition-words.html) and prepositional phrases to make content more friendly and fluid.
 For example, when telling readers to update a file to add some code, instead of writing like this:

 > Open the `index.js` file and update it as follows: